 Whidbey Island Campus

-LPN to RN (second year Associate’s Degree in Nursing) – part-time
+LPN to RN (second year Associate’s Degree in Nursing) – full-time and part-time

 Nursing Assistant (NURS 100)